4th and 26: Second half

 The third quarter started with three short drives, each ending in a punt (two by the Packers and one by the Eagles).
 Late in the third quarter, the Eagles began an 8-play, 88-yard touchdown drive, despite two 10-yard penalties against them on the drive.
 McNabb was responsible for all of the yards on the drive, rushing for 37 yards and completing four passes for 72, including a 12-yard touchdown pass to Pinkston that tied the game at 14 on the first play of the fourth quarter.
 Each team punted once before the Packers began a 5-play, 48-yard drive that ended in a field goal.
 Starting at mid-field, Favre completed a 44-yard pass to Javon Walker, but the Packers were unable to get into the end zone.
 Ryan Longwell kicked a 21-yard field goal to give the Packers a 17–14 lead.
-The ensuing Eagles drive started with a 22-yard run by Duce Staley, but on the next play, McNabb threw for an incomplete pass.
+The Eagles went three-and-out on the next drive and punted the ball.
+The Packers drove 33 yards on 10 plays but after a penalty on fourth down, they punted the ball back to the Eagles.
+Their drive started with a 22-yard run by Duce Staley, but on the next play, McNabb threw for an incomplete pass.
 On second down, the Eagles were penalized 5 yards for a false start and then a sack pushed the Eagles back to their own 26-yard line, and on third down, McNabb threw another incompletion.
 The Eagles, faced with a fourth down and 26 yards, needed to convert for a first down, with only 1:12 remaining and one timeout left.